The Spiritual Meaning of Breath and the Essence of Inner Teachings

 In the early 1980s Reshad moved to Europe, where he established and supervised a large teaching centre called Johanneshof at the Lake of Lucerne in Switzerland.
 Johanneshof became internationally known and, until his disbandment in 1995, received hundreds of people from many nationalities in its brotherly community, helping them on their individual search for the meaning of life.
 In the course of time, Reshad’s teaching has more and more abandoned outer form, although he never ceased to highly respect all authentic traditions.
 Always focussing on the inner essence, he regards form and labels as suitcases which may be necessary on parts of the journey but which can be left behind when the seeker resolutely advances.

-Reshad now leads a secluded life in England, where he continues to write and advise seekers of what he calls “the Way of Love, Compassion and Service”.
+In his last years, Reshad led a secluded life in England, where he continued to write and advise seekers of what he called “the Way of Love, Compassion and Service”.
 When asked which spiritual tradition or line this way follows, he says, “We seek for knowledge, but knowledge is not mere information.
 It is the knowledge of oneself.
 ‘He who knows himself knows his Lord.’
 Little by little we have to discard all the labels and baggage that appear to have supplied our needs in the past, for there is only one Absolute Existence.
 In this sense we are just ‘People of the Way’.”
+Reshad passed away on 31 May 2016 in Devon.